rrcobb/backgammon/devlog.md

 - interactive mode / "human player" strategy -- play against the AI
   - strategy for user to play against the computer

+- web play / pvp
+- web strategy simulator

 ## Other Todos...

-- eventually, if the game really needs faster play, we can try optimizing again
-  - parallelize, maybe bun workers
+- eventually, if the game really needs faster play, we can try optimizing again parallelize, maybe bun workers
   - see if we can find hotspots and optimize them down
 - evaluation / strategy comparison
   - we have the tournament, but we could add a difference-of-rollouts method